Serekay/jellyarc/README.md

-# Jellyfin Jellyseerr TV Integration
+# Jellyfin Jellyseerr TV Integration with build in Tailscale support

 Client-side integration that brings Jellyseerr discovery and requests into Jellyfin for Android TV.
+You can choose if you want to connect local or with Tailescale VPN

 ## Prerequisite: Server Plugin (Required)
+- Remove already installed app if you have a version < v1.1.0
 - Install and configure **Jellyfin Requests Bridge** on your Jellyfin server first, otherwise the Jellyseerr discovery/request features will not work.
 - Plugin repo: https://github.com/Serekay/jellyfin-requests-bridge